 Everyone at Airmid is committed to supporting families and children in their healing journey.

 The SMART Moves Program allows the child to practice making better choices and ways to self-regulate and co-regulate with a parent.
 Through movement and sensory experiences, the child can find balance in their system and then process their concerns, struggles, and traumas.

 The SMART Moves approach does not rely on language or a verbal narrative of the event.
 Through the embodied play engaging the sensory, motor, limbic, and arousal systems for self-exploration, a coherent understanding of their feelings surrounding the event emerges.

-SMART Moves has been listed as an Evidence-Based Practice with the Clearinghouse for Military Family Readiness and in the National Registry of Evidence-Based Programs and Practices.
+Furthermore, SMART Moves has been listed as an Evidence-Based Practice with the Clearinghouse for Military Family Readiness and in the National Registry of Evidence-Based Programs and Practices.

 A four year-old child stood on a wide balance beam and then there it was, the trampoline.
 For that moment nothing else and no one else existed, just him and the trampoline.
 Jumping up and down and up and down several times until he spotted the ball pit.
 After five high jumps, he pushed himself off the trampoline and landed in a soft ball pit.
 Splashing around as if in a pool he dove under the ball and then projected his head through the multicolored plastic balls to announce his victorious jump into the “quicksand” and his ability to pull himself out and onto the mats.

 This four year-old continued to create situations that challenged him both physically and mentally learning that he could figure out how to manage tough things like returning to school after two years of COVID isolation.